Calculating holiday pay

 Overtime, commission and bonus

 If you regularly get paid overtime, commission or bonuses, your employer must include these payments in at least 4 weeks of your paid holiday.

 Some employers might include overtime, commission and bonus payments in your full 5.6 weeks' paid holiday (statutory annual leave), but they do not have to.
-This is because judges in holiday pay cases use the EU Working Time Directive, which is 4 weeks’ holiday.
-The UK Working Time Regulations is 5.6 weeks.
+This is because the law on overtime, commission and bonus payments being included in holiday pay is based on the EU Working Time Directive, which is 4 weeks’ holiday only.

 Rolled-up holiday pay

 You must get paid for your holiday when you take it.
 If your employer is spreading your holiday pay over the year by adding an amount on top of your hourly rate, this is known as ‘rolled-up’ holiday pay and your employer should not do this.